DEFRA/forms-prototype/app/data/research-rounds/feature-summary.md

 #### Initial Testing (Round 5 - July 2024)

 - Missing options for pets younger than a year
+- Quote: "What happens if they're less than a year old?
+Is there an option for months?"
+[Round 5, July 2024]
 - Users wanted input options for pet ages in months
 - Recommendation: Add input options for pet ages in months